inaki-ortizdelandaluce/iqm-assignment/README.md

 ## Step 3.
 Docker Compose to route requests to different servers
 Given that Dockerised images of the HTTP Echo Server (either in Python or Java) are already available, we can now build a reverse proxy to delegate the incoming requests to different servers depending on the resource path as requested in the assignment.
-For the redirect proxy I have chosen an NGINX image in Alpine given the size is very small and the NGINX configuration is pretty straight forward.
+For the reverse proxy I have chosen an NGINX image in Alpine given the size is very small and the NGINX configuration is pretty straight forward.

 The code is available under the _docker_ folder and consists of a Docker Compose file (_docker-compose.yml_), a Dockerfile (_nignx/Dockerfile_) and an NGINX configuration file (_nginx/nginx.conf_), the latest o build the NGINX proxy image:
 ```